Suginami Ibaraki, Japan Travel Guide

 Google Translate (download Japanese for offline use, utilize camera translation).

-Tabelog (restaurant reviews), HappyCow (vegan/vegetarian options), NordVPN/ExpressVPN.
+Tabelog (dining reviews), HappyCow (vegan/vegetarian options), NordVPN/ExpressVPN.

 Ensure your comfort and well-being outdoors.
 Tap water inside Japan is safe to drink; options for purifying water are unnecessary.